tsundoku/tsundoku.github.io/README.md

 A - FogBugz only tracks official requests, which is maybe a quarter of what I do

 Q - what version control system do you use?
-A - mainly SVN, with Git for some side projects
+A - mainly SVN, with GitHub for working with outside contractors

 Q - how do you keep your skills up to date?
 A - I watch ArsDigita videos (Shai Simonson is an underappreciated genius), Robert Sedgewick videos, Programming with Mosh videos, CBT Nuggets videos, etc.